 1. Dial an exit code.
-For calls placed from the US and most US territories and possessions, this number is 011.
+For calls placed from the US and most US territories, this number is 011.

 2. Dial a country code.
 This is the code assigned to the country the call is being placed to.
 This is normally a two or three digit number, although some countries only use one digit and satellite phones may require a four digit number.

 3. Dial the area code for the region / city.
 This number may be from one to four digits long.

 4. Dial the phone number belonging to the party the call is being placed to.
 This will normally be between four and seven digits in length.